22raor/C1phrCr4k/README.md

 # C1phrCr4k
 C1phrCr4k is a simple Java GUI for encrypting and decrypting popular ciphers.

+## Usage
+In src/main/java, there is a Main class.
+Running the main method inside this class will launch the GUI, which prompts you to select one of the available ciphers in a dropdown menu.
+After selecting one and clicking "OK", you will be prompted to enter your message and any other necessary information to encrypt/decrypt using the chosen cipher.

 The current ciphers are:

 ## Atbash